Dr. Sabine Hunnius is the director of the Baby Research Center. She is head of the Baby BRAIN research group.

 Hinke Endedijk obtained her Master's in Behavioural Science from the Radboud University in Nijmegen.
 For her PhD she is looking at how well young children spontaneously adapt their behaviour to that of others.
 She is also investigating the role that this plays in children's social development.

-Marlene Meyer, MSc recently obtained her Master’s in Cognitive Neuroscience from the Radboud University in Nijmegen.
-As a PhD student, she is now investigating how young children develop the ability to interact successfully with others.
+Dr. Marlene Meyer obtained her PhD at the Radboud University and as a post-doc is investigating how young children develop the ability to interact successfully with others.
 She is therefore looking at children’s behaviour and their brain processes while they are interacting with another person.

 Ricarda Braukmann MSc. studied Cognitive Neuroscience at the Radboud University Nijmegen.
 As a PhD student, she is now investigating the development of infants at risk for developing autism by virtue of having an older sibling diagnosed with this condition.
 Her PhD is part of an EU-wide project that aims to shed light on the early signs and possible treatment of autism spectrum disorder (ASD).

 Dr. Sarah Gerson recently completed her PhD in Developmental Psychology at the University of Maryland, USA.
 There, she studied how infants learn about the goals of other peoples' actions.
 In her new position at the BRC, she'll be exploring how two people incorporate their goals in order to work together and what happens in the brain during this process.

 Johanna van Schaik, MSc. obained her Master's in Cognitive Neuroscience at the Radboud University of Nijmegen.
 Her PhD project investigates the development of behavioral mimicry and the social and cognitive factors that underlie it.